World Meteorological Organization

 • Operational use: Software, and standards, are ready for production use in operational environments.
 There will be established governance processes for the FOSS together with comprehensive documentation and contribution guides.
 The contributor base will have grown and be sustainable.

 • End-of-life and migration: When software is no longer actively maintained or has been superseded, clear guidance should exist for migrating to alternative solutions, including data migration.
 End-of-life planning is particularly important for software that Members depend on for operational services.
+Retirement planning should include: a data archiving plan to ensure secure storage and traceability of historical data; an assessment of migration costs and a defined transition path to maintain continuity of service; and clear assignment of responsibilities for decommissioning, including procedures to mitigate risks such as data loss or service disruption.

 The WMO can support this lifecycle by providing evaluation criteria at each stage, recognizing software that meets established thresholds of maturity, and facilitating transitions when software reaches end-of-life.
 Established frameworks such as the OSGeo incubator and graduation process[20] provide a useful model for structuring such a lifecycle within the WMO.